Sunday, December 22, 2024

 However, it is quite possible that there will soon be an even greater reduction in Russian oil supplies.
 And not only to India.
 This is due to the fact that the United States decided to tighten control over companies that transport Russian oil sold above the price ceiling established by sanctions at $60 per barrel.

-The United States is interested in both legal carriers and those who use tankers from the so-called “shadow fleet,” which was created at the command of the Kremlin precisely in order to bypass price sanctions.
+The United States is interested in both legal carriers and those who use tankers from the so-called “shadow fleet,” which was created at the command of the Kremlin precisely in order to circumvent price sanctions.

 According to Reuters, the United States is conducting relevant investigations into about three dozen carriers.